Blair Davenport: Professional wrestling career

-Early career
+Early career (2012-2016)

+Born in Harrogate, England, Priestley moved to Wellington, New Zealand, at the age of 10.
 Priestley began training at New Zealand Wide Pro Wrestling's developmental facility under Travis Banks, and debuted for the company as Amy St. Clere when she was 16 years old.
-After four years, during which time she also wrestled for Impact Pro Wrestling as Beatrice Priestley and the Hughes Academy as Tammy Leigh, Priestley moved to London, England, to further her career, training in Progress Wrestling's developmental program 'The Projo.'
+After four years, during which she also wrestled for Impact Pro Wrestling as Beatrice Priestley and the Hughes Academy as Tami-Leigh, Priestley returned to England to further her career, training in Progress Wrestling's developmental program 'The Projo'.

 Progress Wrestling (2016–2019)

 Priestley made her debut for Progress Wrestling on 13 March 2016, being defeated by Elizabeth.
 In December 2016, Priestley participated in the tournament to crown the first ever Progress Women's Champion where Priestley lost to the eventual winner Toni Storm.
 Throughout the year of 2017 and 2018, Priestley would mainly compete in six-man tag team matches and even feuding with Millie McKenzie.

 What Culture Pro Wrestling / Defiant Wrestling (20162019)

 Priestley debuted for What Culture Pro Wrestling (WCPW) on 27 July at Loaded #5, losing to Nixon Newell, but she defeated Newell the following day.
 On 24 August Priestley and Newell faced off once again, this time in a Last Woman Standing match to crown the first ever WCPW Women's Champion, won by Newell.
 Priestley unsuccessfully challenged Newell once again at Loaded #19, this time by disqualification.
 After the match, Priestley's Pacitti Club stablemates The Swords of Essex put Newell out of action and Priestley stole her title, declaring herself "the true Women's Champion".
 Priestley lost her stolen WCPW Women's Championship to the returning Newell at WCPW True Destiny in February, who had replaced Tessa Blanchard in the match.
 One day later Priestley regained the WCPW Women's Championship, defeating Nixon Newell in a No Disqualification match.

 On 16 June 2017 Priestley was unable to compete, and her replacement Viper lost the title by pinfall to Kay Lee Ray.
 After that, Priestley would feud with Viper until the last episode of Loaded, where Priestley defeated Viper to end the feud.
 On 17 June 2018 Priestley defeated Millie McKenzie to regain the Defiant Women's Championship.
 On 3 December 2018 Priestley lost the title to Kanji in a Gauntlet match involving Kay Lee Ray, Lana Austin, Little Miss Roxxy, and Millie McKenzie.